data-to-insight/csc-map-of-the-world/docs/index.md

   - Frameworks and inspections (e.g. Ofsted ILACS, JTAI)
   - Relationships and service models
   - Rules, plans, events and guidance
-- **Searchable resource**: The search page (in development) will allow you to explore the data in more depth
+- **Searchable resource**: The [search page](search.md) enables you to explore the structured data model directly.
+  - This is separate from the standard MkDocs search (top-right), which only covers page text within this site.
+  - The CSC knowledge search indexes structured YAML content as well as `.md`, `.pdf`, `.py`, `.js` and `.html` files, and supports keyword relevance, match scoring, and metadata extraction.
 - **Documentation hub**: Local documentation from D2I projects is also indexed to provide technical context

 ---